DongzeHE/scpca-docs/docs/merged_objects.md

 The `reducedDim` slot of the merged object will be contain both principal component analysis (`PCA`) and `UMAP` results.

 PCA results were calculated using [`batchelor::multiBatchPCA`](https://rdrr.io/bioc/batchelor/man/multiBatchPCA.html), specifying libraries as batches to ensure that each library in the merged object was equally weighted, and specifying a list of highly variable genes.
+The highly variable genes were selected in a library-aware manner with `scran::modelGeneVar` and `scran::getTopHVGs`.
-The highly variable genes were selected with `scran::modelGeneVar`, with libraries specified as blocks, and `scran::getTopHVGs`, and they are stored in the `SingleCellExperiment` object in `metadata(merged_sce)$merged_highly_variable_genes`.
+The vector of highly variable genes are stored in the `SingleCellExperiment` object in `metadata(merged_sce)$merged_highly_variable_genes`.
 The following command can be used to access the PCA results:

 ```r
 reducedDim(merged_sce, "PCA")
 ```

-UMAP results were calculated using `scater::runUMAP()`, with the PCA results as input rather than the full gene expression matrix.
+UMAP results were calculated using `scater::runUMAP()`, with the batch-aware PCA results as input rather than the full gene expression matrix.
 The following command can be used to access the UMAP results:

 ```r